 AML laws have evolved over time to keep up with criminals.
-For example, the USA Patriot Act made dramatic changes to the scope of AML laws.
+For example, the Bank Secrecy Act and the USA Patriot Act made dramatic changes to the scope of AML laws.
 Likewise, compliance teams have had to regularly review and revise their AML compliance programs and their approach to risk management.

 There are several key qualities of a successful AML compliance program.
 A typical AML program will include: